MKOliva/xoogle/README.md

 # Xoogle

 Xoogle is a personal document indexing system, geared towards small business or private article archive.
-Think of it as your own personal document search engine, or a local cache of online documents.
+Think of it as your own personal document search engine, or for a local cache of online documents.
 It provides fast search of document text and meta data.

 Inspired by [xapers](https://github.com/nicolassmith/xapers).